FOR POWER OUTAGE OR BREAKDOWN, PLEASE CALL 15454

 READ MORE

-In today's evolving energy landscape, efficient asset management is crucial.
-Electrical grids are the lifeline of society, but aging infrastructure and rising energy demands pose challenges.
-To tackle this, TNB has developed Asset Management Plan, an effective asset management system with ISO 55001: 2014 Asset Management certification, to optimize cost, risk, and performance across the asset lifecycle.
-Under the plan, we have outlined the necessary implementations to realize TNB’s asset management policy, strategy, and objectives.
+In today's evolving energy landscape, the demand for reliable, efficient, and sustainable energy infrastructure has never been higher.
+Electrical grids are the lifeline of society, yet aging infrastructure and rising energy demands continue to pose significant challenges.
+To address this, TNB has developed an Asset Management Plan, underpinned by the internationally recognized ISO 55001:2014 Asset Management certification, which emphasizes the balance of cost, risk, and performance across the asset lifecycle.

 GRID DIGITAL INTELLIGENT INFRASTRUCTURE (GDII) FOR HV ASSET MANAGEMENT